impredicative/irc-rss-feed-bot/README.md

 ##### Mandatory
 * **`host`**: IRC server address.
 * **`ssl_port`**: IRC server SSL port.
+* **`ssl_verify`**: If `false`, the TLS/SSL certificate is not verified.
+Its default is `true`.
 * **`nick`**: This is a registered IRC nick.
 If the nick is in use, it will be regained.
 Ensure that the email verification of the registered nick, as applicable to many IRC servers, is complete.
-Without this email verification, the bot can fail to receive the required event 900 and therefore fail to function.
+Without this email verification being completed, the bot can fail to receive the required event 900 and therefore fail to function.

 ##### Recommended
 * **`admin`**: Administrative commands by this user pattern are accepted and executed.